Law Enforcement Access to Cloud Data

 Most jurisdictions differentiate between subscriber information, traffic data (or other non-content data), and content data, and the legal processes required for law enforcement to obtain those different types of data.

-Any data held by service providers that relates to the type of service, the subscribers identity and contact information, billing information, and any equipment installed by the service provider.
+Subscriber information | The least privacy intrusive.
+Any data held by service providers that relates to the type of service, the subscribers identity and contact information, billing information, and any equipment installed by the service provider. |

+Traffic data | Considered to be more privacy intrusive.
 Traffic data is the data about a communication.
 It can include the origin and the destination of a communication, it’s route, time, date, size, duration, and type of service.
-Sometimes people refer to this as the envelope data.
+Sometimes people refer to this as the envelope data. |

+Content data | Considered to be the most privacy intrusive.
 Content data is the content of the communication.
-Be that an email, message, webpage, social network friend request, and so on.
+Be that an email, message, webpage, social network friend request, and so on. |

 Extraterritorial Jurisdiction